reactos/reactos/reactos/include/ndk/readme.txt

 1.1 OPEN SOURCE USAGE

-Open Source Projects may choose to use one of either the two following licenses:
+Open Source Projects may choose to use the following licenses:

 GNU GENERAL PUBLIC LICENSE Version 2, June 1991